 The Water & Waste Department has never placed the ratepayers at risk.
 Any cost over runs or any delays in projects were driven by the economy and nothing that a Private Sector Partner could have changed over the past number of years.
-The construction backlash we are facing in the province is something that is being experienced by all players in the economy.
-To say that a Private Sector Partner could have attracted more competitive bids is simply speculation - it is not fact.
+The construction backlash we are facing in the province is something that is being experienced by all players in the construction side of our economy.
+To say that a Private Sector Partner could attract more competitive bids is simply speculation - it is not fact.

 The Floodway expansion is an example of how the competitive nature of the construction business is being stretched.
-The Floodway expansion experienced the same thing as the City when it came to attracting competitive contracts.
+The expansion experienced the same kind of marketplace pressures as the City when it came to attracting competitive contracts.
 Political commitment and over site by elected officials is a far greater control on costs that mere contracts with Private Sector Partner.
 City employees have the political and professional commitment to maintain services, while Private Sector Partners will always have to temper public benefit with private profit.